Physics students take learning to new heights and make Lagoon their classroom!

 Middle School

 While we believe in the importance of play, we also know that middle school students need to continue to build their brains twelve months a year, not just during the school year.
 The more students read, the more their reading skills improve and their vocabulary grows.
 However, that is not the only benefit of reading.
 Reading has been shown to reduce stress, improve creativity, improve the brain’s flexibility and memory, and promote lifelong learning.
 Therefore, all students have grade level summer reading and assignments which are expected to be completed prior to the first day of school.
-Please read the grade level welcome letter which includes the assignment.

 We have also put together a series of formal and informal resources for mathematics, critical thinking, logic, coding and more so students can keep their math muscles fit by engaging them in mathematical thinking and play whenever possible.